-HISTORIES OF SCIENCE AND TECHNOLOGY (Open Elective III)
+HISTORIES OF SCIENCE AND TECHNOLOGY

-Instruction 3L Hours per week

-Duration of SEE 3 Hours
+Instruction Duration of SEE 3L Hours per week 3 Hours

 SEE 60 Marks

 CIE 40 Marks

 Credits 3

-Course Objectives: The objectives of the course is to make the student
+Course Objectives: The objective of the course is to make the student

-- 1. Gains the knowledge about origin of science in the Stone Age and its progress during Antiquity period. - 2.
+- 1. Gain the knowledge about origin of science in the Stone Age and its progress during Antiquity period. - 2.
 Familiar with scientific views in the Medieval period and during the Industrial revolution. - 3.
-Aware of modern scientific developments from 19th century onwards.
+Aware of modern scientific developments from the 19th century onwards.